-If you have never heard of such term, Viet-Cajun food combines Vietnamese cooking with dishes found in the southern state of Lousiana.
-You’d suck all the juice and sauce, pinch to peel and eat the tiny tail portion of the tiny morsel or shrimp/lobster-like creature called crawfish.
+If you have never heard of such a term, Viet-Cajun food combines Vietnamese cooking with dishes found in the southern state of Lousiana.
+You’d suck all the juice and sauce, pinch to peel, and eat the tiny tail portion of the tiny morsel or shrimp/lobster-like creature called crawfish.
 It’s a fun eating experience, of course, if you’re a seafood fan!

 An old friend of mine actually owns an LA Crawfish franchise in Baytown (4609 Garth Rd Suite A, Baytown).
-LA is short for Lousianna, a crawfish farm, and family-owned business.
+LA is short for Lousianna, a crawfish farm, and a family-owned business.
 Crawfish season starts early January and lasts till the summer, so if you’re in the area, definitely make Viet-Cajun crawfish a priority.
 The freshness of the crawfish and the buttery garlicky finger-licking sauces are what you should be looking out for!
 You can always ask for extra sauce or up the spice level, so aim low if you doubt your spice level!